 - A. Intent.
 State law recognizes that surface and mineral estates are separate and distinct interests in land and that one may be severed from the other.
-Additionally, the Town has the responsibility to protect Town infrastructure and resources, manage and mitigate adverse land use impacts, and protect the health, safety, morals and general welfare of the public.
-This Section has the following intent with regard to the rights of surface and mineral estates: - 1.
+Additionally, energy development is of community interest and impact.
+The Town has the responsibility to protect Town infrastructure and resources, manage and mitigate adverse land use impacts, and protect the health, safety, and general welfare of the public, while permitting such uses to be developed in a responsible and compatible manner.
+This Section has the following intent with regard to the rights of surface and mineral estates as well as energy development: - 1.
 Ensure and monitor compliance with all State and Federal laws and rules; - 2.
-Enable the right to use that part of the surface estate reasonably required to extract and develop their subsurface mineral interests; - 3.
-Minimize or mitigate adverse land use impacts on mineral estates, and provide mutual accommodation of the surface and mineral owners. - 4.
-Protect the Town's infrastructure and groundwater resources and require mineral estate developers to ensure these resources are not harmed. - 5.
-Mitigate potential negative impacts from mineral estate development on property owners, adjacent or future land uses, and ecological resources through reasonable regulations for initiating, operating and ceasing mineral estate development.

-- B. Applicability.
-The standards and procedures in this Section apply to all apply to oil and gas exploration and production operations located on surface property with within all zoning districts in the Town limits.
-No oil and gas facility shall be operated or reactivated, and no site development or equipment shall be located prior to the following: - 1.
-Conditional Use.
-All oil and gas exploration and production operations shall require a conditional use permit for the facility according to the procedures and criteria in Section 17-2-8. - 2.
+Enable the right to use that part of the surface estate reasonably for such uses; - 3.
+Minimize or mitigate adverse land use impacts and protect community interests. - 4.
+Protect the Town's infrastructure and groundwater resources to ensure these resources are not harmed. - Mitigate potential negative impacts from such development on property owners, adjacent or future land uses, and ecological resources through reasonable regulations for construction, operation and reclamation related to natural resource extraction and energy development. - B. Applicability.
+The standards and procedures in this Section apply to all natural resource extraction and energy development operations located on surface property in the Town limits. - C. Process.
+No such development shall be operated, and no site development or equipment shall be located prior to the following: - 1.
+Use by Special Review according to the procedures and criteria in Section 17-2-7. - 2.
 Site Plan.
-Approval of a site plan in association with the special review permit, or in accordance with the procedures and criteria in Section 17-2-8 for any new or relocated facilities, and provided it is compliance with an approved special review permit and the standards of this Section. - 3.
+Approval of a site plan in association with the Use by Special Review approval, or in accordance with the procedures and criteria in Section 17-2-5 for any new or relocated facilities, and provided it is compliance with an approved Use by Special Review and the standards of this Section. - 3.
 Notice to Proceed.
-Prior to commencement of construction, drilling, redrilling or enhanced recovery operations for which a use by special review has been previously granted, a "Notice to Proceed" shall be obtained from the Town.
+Prior to commencement of construction operations for which a Use by Special Review has been previously granted, a "Notice to Proceed" shall be obtained from the Town.
 A copy of any necessary state or federal permit issued for the operation shall be provided to the Town. - 4.
 Building Permits.
 Building permits shall be obtained as required by the Town's adopted Building and Fire Codes and all other applicable codes and regulations. - 5.
-The initial use by special review permit shall allow any twinning, sidetracking, deepening, recompleting or reworking of a well and relocation of accessory equipment or gathering and transmission lines so long as all applicable regulations of this jurisdiction and the state are met.
-If any twinning, sidetracking, deepening, recompleting or reworking of a well, or relocation of accessory equipment or gathering and transmission lines occurs, then the operator shall submit a revised site plan according to the procedures and criteria in Section 17-2-8. - C. Site & Development Standards.
-All oil and gas sites shall meet the following site and development standards: - 1.
+For natural resource extraction the initial Use by Special Review permit shall allow any twinning, sidetracking, deepening, recompleting or reworking of a well and relocation of accessory equipment or gathering and transmission lines so long as all applicable regulations of this jurisdiction and the state are met.
+If any twinning, sidetracking, deepening, recompleting or reworking of a well, or relocation of accessory equipment or gathering and transmission lines occurs, then the operator shall submit a revised site plan according to the procedures and criteria in Section 17-2-7. - D. Site & Development Supplementary Standards.
+All natural resource extraction and energy facility development projects shall meet the following supplementary site and development standards: - 1.
 General Provisions.
-Operators shall conform to the following: - a.
-Town, county, state and federal regulations and standards concerning air quality, water quality, odor and noise. - b.
-Town sanitation and environmental standards - c.
-All surface trash, debris, scarp or discarded material shall be removed and disposed of in a legal manner. - 2.
-Equipment Setbacks.
-All oil and gas equipment, except flow lines, transmission lines and power supply, shall be located according to the setbacks in Table 17-10-2.
+Operators shall conform to the following: - Town, county, state, and federal regulations and standards, including those concerning air quality, water quality, odor and noise and other possible nuisances. - b.
+Town sanitation and environmental standards.